Skip to main content

 BA, English, Vassar College

-Carolyn Bradley serves as a Research Development Coordinator and the Arts and Humanities Funding Specialist on the Research Development team at Florida State University.
-Her responsibilities include facilitating limited submissions, promoting funding opportunities, and coordinating mock review sessions.
-She has a particular emphasis on growing grants and creative activity in the Arts and Humanities.
+Carolyn Bradley serves on FSU Research Development team as both the Research Development Coordinator for the Arts and Humanities and the Limited Submissions Coordinators.
+She focuses on growing grants and creative activity in the Arts and Humanities. by promoting funding opportunities, assisting faculty with proposals, and hosting workshops.
+She also facilitates limited submissions for FSU.
 She is passionate about research, and is driven to help FSU faculty members make their research dreams a reality.

 Prior to coming to FSU, Carolyn worked as a staff member for the University of Florida’s Southern HIV and Alcohol Research Consortium (SHARC) Center.
 She earned a PhD and Master’s degree in English literature from the University of Florida, and a BA in English from Vassar College.
 She loves to travel, and spent two years teaching English in southern Spain after college, and also studied abroad in Florence, Italy as an undergraduate.
 In her free time, she can be found reading fiction and poetry, taking long walks, and playing with her family’s cuddly puppy, Layla.